AEWV

 Frequently Asked Questions

-One of the most important factors in a residence application assessment is whether you genuinely possess the skills required for the job offer.
-Residence applications are assessed based on skilled employment, and skills are demonstrated through qualifications and/or work experience.
+A: A key factor in New Zealand residence visa assessment is whether you genuinely have the skills required for the job offer.
+Skilled employment is evaluated based on your qualifications and/or relevant work experience.

-In general, having a job title and job description that align with your academic background or work experience increases the likelihood of passing the skill assessment.
+Generally, having a job title and job description that closely align with your field of study or professional background strengthens your ability to meet the skill requirements for residence.

-For example, in the case of a Chef position, you must have a relevant diploma qualification or at least related work experience to meet the skill requirements.
-Without relevant qualifications or experience, the job offer itself may not be recognised as skilled employment.
+For example, in a Chef role, applicants are typically expected to hold a relevant qualification or demonstrate related work experience.
+Without appropriate qualifications or experience, the job may not be considered skilled employment for immigration purposes.

 To support dependent children for a domestic student visa: